immersive-web/webxr-ar-module/explainer.md

 The [`RelativeOrientationSensor`](https://w3c.github.io/orientation-sensor/#relativeorientationsensor) and [`AbsoluteOrientationSensor`](https://w3c.github.io/orientation-sensor/#absoluteorientationsensor) interfaces (see [Motion Sensors Explainer](https://w3c.github.io/motion-sensors/)) can be used to polyfill the first case.

 Similar to mirroring, to make use of this mode an `XRPresentationContext` is provided as the `outputContext` at session creation time with an inline session.
-At that point content rendered to the `XRSession`'s `baseLayer` will be rendered to the canvas associated with the `outputContext`.
+At that point content rendered to the `XRRenderState`'s `baseLayer` will be rendered to the canvas associated with the `outputContext`.
 The UA is also allowed to composite in additional content if desired.
 In the future, if multiple `XRLayers` are used their composited result will be what is displayed in the `outputContext`.
 Requests to create an inline session without an output context will be rejected.

 Immersive and inline sessions can use the same render loop, but there are some differences in behavior to be aware of.
 The sessions may run their render loops at at different rates.
 During immersive sessions the UA runs the rendering loop at the XR device's native refresh rate.
 During inline sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
 The method of computation of `XRView` projection and view matrices also differs between immersive and inline sessions, with inline sessions taking into account the output canvas dimensions and possibly the position of the users head in relation to the canvas if that can be determined.